Clearview (typeface): Official acceptance

-Clearview was granted interim approval by the FHWA for use on positive-contrast road signs (light legend on dark background, such as white on black, green, blue, brown, purple or red) on September 2, 2004, though not on negative-contrast road signs (dark legend on light background, such as black on white, yellow or orange), given its inferior legibility to the existing FHWA typefaces in these applications.
+Clearview was granted interim approval by the FHWA for use on positive-contrast road signs (white legend on a green, blue, or brown background) on September 2, 2004, though not on negative-contrast road signs (dark legend on light background, such as black on white, yellow or orange), given its inferior legibility to the existing FHWA typefaces in these applications.
 The FHWA also refused to add Clearview to the 2009 MUTCD, citing lack of testing on Clearview's numerals, symbols, and narrower typefaces.
-In April 2014, FHWA indicated it expected to rescind Interim Approval to use Clearview in the future, eventually doing so in January 2016.
-Congress ordered the FHWA to reinstate the interim approval on March 28, 2018.
-Application of Clearview on guide signs vary by state.
+In January 2016, FHWA rescinded the interim approval to use Clearview.
+Congress ordered the agency to reinstate the interim approval on March 28, 2018.
+The application of Clearview on guide signs vary by state.

 Outside the US, Clearview has been adopted in Canada where it has been the standard typeface for signs in British Columbia since 2006 and used for street signs in Toronto.
 Clearview has been adopted as the standard typeface for road signs in Indonesia since 2014.
 Since 2016, Ontario's Ministry of Transportation has started using Clearview on some signs on the Queen Elizabeth Way.